-The centre (including St Peter's Retail Park) was dominated by retail as shops made up 42.5% of all occupied ground floor units.
-42 businesses had come into, or moved within the town centre.
+The centre (including St Peter's Retail Park) was dominated by retail as shops made up 41.3% of all occupied ground floor units.
+26 businesses had come into, or moved within the town centre.

-The vacancy rate was 12.6% which equates to 68 properties.
-These vacancies seem to be fairly spread out around the town centre although many are located on Leeming Street, Regent Street, and also within the White Hart area of the town centre.
+The vacancy rate was 13.0% which equates to 71 properties.
+These vacancies seem to be fairly spread out around the town centre although many are located on West Gate, Regent Street, and also within the White Hart area of the town centre.

 Mansfield is well represented by national retailers, however convenience goods provision is limited with no main supermarket present in the centre.
-The need for a convenience store within the town centre was highlighted within the recent Mansfield Retail and Leisure Study 2014 Addendum report (Peter Brett Associates).
+The need for a convenience store within the town centre was highlighted within the Mansfield Retail and Leisure Study 2014 Addendum report (Peter Brett Associates).

-The town is dominated by small units with approximately 430 being less than 250 square metres in size.
+The town is dominated by small units with approximately 435 being less than 250 square metres in size.
 As a result it can be difficult for retailers to supply the number and range of goods that they would supply in larger stores elsewhere.